wovo/torsor/readme.md

 - compare torsors, which means comparing their base values

-- subtract two torsors, which yields its base type
+- subtract two torsors, which yields a value of its base type

+- print a torsor, which prints '@' followed by the torsors base value

 More formally: the library provides a final class template *torsor\<typename B>*.